Hotel Fort Des Moines

-The Hotel Fort Des Moines is an historic building located in downtown Des Moines, Iowa, United States.
+The Hotel Fort Des Moines is a historic building located in downtown Des Moines, Iowa, United States.
 It was listed on the National Register of Historic Places in 1982.

 History

 The three original promoters of the hotel were Des Moines businessmen Richard R. Rollins, Frederick C. Hubbell, Clyde Herring, and Norman M. Wilchinski.
 The prominent Des Moines architectural firm of Proudfoot, Bird & Rawson designed the building, which opened in 1919.
 Twelve United States presidents, including Woodrow Wilson, Harry S. Truman, John F. Kennedy, Richard Nixon and George H. W. Bush were guests in the hotel.
 Other notable guests have included actress Mae West, aviator Charles Lindbergh and Soviet premier Nikita Khrushchev.
 Singer Tiny Tim lived at the hotel for several years in the early 1990s.
-The hotel closed to guests on November 13, 2015 for ongoing renovations, following the sale of the property from Jeff Hunter to Hawkeye Hotels, and will reopen as a Curio Collection Hilton Worldwide hotel.
+The hotel closed to guests on November 13, 2015 for ongoing renovations, following the sale of the property from Jeff Hunter to Hawkeye Hotels, and reopened as a Curio Collection Hilton Worldwide hotel.